Top

 7. How Is Child Support Determined?

-The state looks at the needs of the child and the ability of the parents to meet those needs when determining child custody.
+The state looks at the needs of the child and the ability of the parents to meet those needs when determining child support.
 This number also increases if there is more than one child and if the spouse providing the child support makes more money.
 Factors such as health care expenses, child care expenses, special needs, and the amount of time the child spends with each parent also plays a role.

 8. How Long Does a Divorce Take?